jeremytammik/moniwonig/index.md

 - rauchmelder montieren in moniwonig
 - ofenaussenluftzufuhrrohr durch den eingangsbereich zum ofen verlegen; kaminfeger fragen &ndash; not needed, air needs to be pre-heated anyway for best combustion efficiency
+- return the aduro air kaminofen for a non-air variabnt to save the 200 extra euro? &ndash; no, too heavy
 - in kueche schraenke nur unten, oben regale
 - badhandtuchtrockenhalter montieren
 - ch steckdose in kueche komplett anschliessen